taehyun-lim/taehyun-lim.github.io/_pages/about.md

 My research focuses on public policy, public opinion, and political institution nexus.

-For details about me, my research, teaching, and data, check out the tabs above.
+For details about me, my research, teaching, and data sets, check out the tabs above.
 You can also email me at [thlim@arizona.edu](mailto:thlim@arizona.edu).

 Thanks for visiting!